 Note: A conflict might occur if the Maximum allowed run time is longer than the scheduled maintenance window.
 If the user sets the maximum run time to a period greater than the length of any available maintenance window, that deployment type doesn’t run.

 How to Change or Modify SCCM Application Run Time

 Perform the below steps to modify the SCCM application run time.

 - Launch the SCCM console.

 - Select the application and then click Deployment Types.

-- Right click application deployment type and click Properties.
+- Right-click the application deployment type and click Properties.

-- Select User Experience tab, modify the maximum allowed run time in minutes.
+- Select the User Experience tab, and modify the maximum allowed run time in minutes.

-To check whether a deployment type is installed when you define maintenance windows on client devices.
+To check whether a deployment type is installed, you define a maintenance window on client devices.
 When a maintenance window is in place, a deployment type only starts if enough time is available in the maintenance window to accommodate the Maximum Allowed Run Time setting.

 I hope you now have a clear idea about the maximum allowed run time configuration in SCCM.
 If you need further assistance, kindly let me know in the comments section.